 Water safety around backyard pools and spas

-Suggestions to reduce the risks of your child drowning in the backyard pool include:
+To reduce the risk of your child drowning in the backyard pool:

-- Install a fence – pool fencing is required by law for any swimming pool or spa in excess of 300 mm in depth – and it must be maintained for the life of the pool or spa..
+- Install a fence – pool fencing is required by law for any swimming pool or spa in excess of 300 mm (30 cm) in depth – and it must be maintained for the life of the pool or spa.
 Pool fencing must comply with the Australian Standard AS1926.
 Your local council can provide information on pool fencing laws.

 - Regularly check that the safety latch on the gate is in good working order.